History of trigonometry: Classical antiquity

 and consequently the sine function is also known as the half-chord.
 Due to this relationship, a number of trigonometric identities and theorems that are known today were also known to Hellenistic mathematicians, but in their equivalent chord form.

 Although there is no trigonometry in the works of Euclid and Archimedes, in the strict sense of the word, there are theorems presented in a geometric way (rather than a trigonometric way) that are equivalent to specific trigonometric laws or formulas.
 For instance, propositions twelve and thirteen of book two of the Elements are the laws of cosines for obtuse and acute angles, respectively.
 Theorems on the lengths of chords are applications of the law of sines.
 And Archimedes' theorem on broken chords is equivalent to formulas for sines of sums and differences of angles.
 To compensate for the lack of a table of chords, mathematicians of Aristarchus' time would sometimes use the statement that, in modern notation, sin α/sin β < α/β < tan α/tan β whenever 0° < β < α < 90°, now known as Aristarchus's inequality.

-The first trigonometric table was apparently compiled by Hipparchus of Nicaea (180 – 125 BC), who is now consequently known as "the father of trigonometry."
-Hipparchus was the first to tabulate the corresponding values of arc and chord for a series of angles.
+The first-known trigonometric table was apparently compiled by Hipparchus of Nicaea (180 – 125 BC), who is now consequently known as "the father of trigonometry."His table of chords, analogous to modern tables of sine values, was the first to tabulate the corresponding arc and chord values for a series of angles.

 Although it is not known when the systematic use of the 360° circle came into mathematics, it is known that the systematic introduction of the 360° circle came a little after Aristarchus of Samos composed On the Sizes and Distances of the Sun and Moon (c.
 260 BC), since he measured an angle in terms of a fraction of a quadrant.
 It seems that the systematic use of the 360° circle is largely due to Hipparchus and his table of chords.
 Hipparchus may have taken the idea of this division from Hypsicles who had earlier divided the day into 360 parts, a division of the day that may have been suggested by Babylonian astronomy.
 In ancient astronomy, the zodiac had been divided into twelve "signs" or thirty-six "decans".
 A seasonal cycle of roughly 360 days could have corresponded to the signs and decans of the zodiac by dividing each sign into thirty parts and each decan into ten parts.
 It is due to the Babylonian sexagesimal numeral system that each degree is divided into sixty minutes and each minute is divided into sixty seconds.